Soil drainage and plant health in the pacific northwest

 Soil drainage is important for long term plant health, at least as important as pruning, mulching, and fertilizing.
 Locating a plant that likes well-drained soil in a soggy area is an invitation to disaster.

-Plant roots must be able to breath air as well as absorb nutrients from the soil.
+Plant roots must be able to breathe air as well as absorb nutrients from the soil.
 They thrive on oxygen, which they get from air filling the spaces between soil particles.
 In poorly-drained soils, water displaces air, and roots suffocate as a result.
 Each plant has a different capacity to deal with lack of oxygen, but as a general rule, poor drainage kills plants.
 In addition, disease-causing fungi grow well in soggy soils, making plants with wet feet far more susceptible to fungal root diseases.
 “Poor drainage” is excess water staying in the soil, causing sogginess or puddling

 SOIL STRUCTURE AND ORGANIC AMENDMENTS